10 Queenstown Must-Dos

 Queenstown: the Adventure Capital of New Zealand.
 With that title comes an overwhelming amount of activities from bungy jumping to skydiving to skiing to jet boating and countless others.
 But what are the Queenstown must-dos?

-To help you whittle down the options of Queenstown offerings, we have complied this list of must do activities in Queenstown.
+To help you whittle down the options of Queenstown offerings, we have compiled this list of must-do activities in Queenstown.
 Of course, not everyone wants to do a bungy jump or go on a multi-day hike, so we’ve tried to add a range of activities to suit all types of backpacker to the mildly adventurous to the full-on insane.

 As you may notice, Queenstown’s activities are not exactly the cheapest, but once you have picked out your once-in-lifetime activity in Queenstown, fill up the rest of your time doing these 15 Free or Cheap Things to do in Queenstown.

 1. Bungy Jump

 If you’re going to bungy jump in New Zealand, Queenstown is arguably the place to do it.
 Choose from the world’s very first commercial bungy jumping site at the Kawarau Bridge Bungy, New Zealand highest bungy jump at 134m Nevis Bungy, and a bungy jump strapped around your waist for freestyling with a view of Queenstown on the Ledge Bungy.

 For more information about bungy jumping, check out 7 Epic Places to Bungy Jump in New Zealand.

 Not only is Queenstown the adrenaline capital of New Zealand, but it is also known as the party capital.
 From sophisticated sessions at a craft beer bar to dancing on the tables, you can find all sorts of vibes and night out experiences in Queenstown.
 If you’re only going to go out once in New Zealand, it has to be in Queenstown!